Junye-Pan/RealtimeSpeechPipeline/docs/rspp_SystemDesign.md

 - Control-plane decisions (placement, resolved pipeline version, admission outcome)
 - Policy evaluation results (provider binding, degrade posture)
 - Provider/transport capability snapshots (as of turn start)
-ResolvedTurnPlan freezes provider bindings, budgets, edge buffering policies, and determinism rules **for the duration of the turn**.
+ResolvedTurnPlan freezes provider bindings, budgets, edge buffering policies, determinism rules, and snapshot provenance references **for the duration of the turn**.

 SessionPreludeGraph (optional)
-A session-scoped subgraph that runs continuously and may emit turn boundary intent signals (for example `turn_open`) from continuous inputs (for example VAD + turn detection).
+A session-scoped subgraph that runs continuously and may emit runtime-internal turn boundary intent signals (for example `turn_open_proposed`) from continuous inputs (for example VAD + turn detection).
 Its outputs feed Turn Arbitration Rules and are outside turn-scoped work accounting.

 ---